 Vice Chancellor for Research.

 The campus collects the applicable institutional negotiated rate for Facilities and Administrative (F&A) Costs on all externally-funded Sponsored Projects based on the classification of the project as Organized Research, Sponsored Instruction, or Other Sponsored Activities.
 The Principal Investigator must include the applicable institutional negotiated rate for F&A Costs in the Sponsored Project budget, unless the Principal Investigator has received an exception in advance of the proposal submission.
-Exceptions to this policy are granted only under very limited circumstances after review by the Office of Sponsored Programs (OSP) and with the approval of the Vice Chancellor for Research.
+Exceptions to this policy are granted only under very limited circumstances after review by the Sponsored Programs Administration (SPA) and with the approval of the Vice Chancellor for Research.

 - Facilities and Administrative (F&A) Costs